wdi-sf-jan/notes/dom/events.md

 [dom_exercises](https://github.com/wdi-sf-jan/dom_exercises)
 repository from this morning.

-- Work through the Parts 1-3 in the `events` exercicses.
+- Work through the Parts 1-3 in the `events` exercises.

 ## The `event` object

+You may have noticed that the function that acts as the event handler accepts one parameter.
+By convention, we usually name this parameter `event` (sometimes you'll see it named `e`).

 - `event`
     - `.preventDefault()`